YouTube: https://youtube.com/watch?v=FDsQB5Ug4SQ

 HR: Yes.

-HG: Everything that goes on, and also just things like that, you know, the probably of like how probably improbable things are right.
+HG: Everything that goes on, and also just things like that, you know, the probability of like how probable improbable things are right.
 My favorite example being like, how weird is it that I'm parked behind a car right now and the numbers on the license plate on that car are that exact set of numbers in that exact order.
 Like, that's so unlikely that that could have happened but it happened.
 And yet, it has to have happened -

 HR: - because there are numbers on the car.

-HG: - some, some weird order of numbers on the license plat must have happened.
+HG: - some, some weird order of numbers on the license plate must have happened.
 But that it was that particular combination is extremely improbable.
 But that there was some number is the definite, like, "must be an outcome" outcome.
 Improbable things happen.

 HR: Yeah, it's very easy to go back and look at, you know, all the things that happened in your life, all these random chances and random events that if they'd gone slightly differently something very different would have happened.